Madahva/Madahva/README.md

 <p align="left">My name is <b><i>Guillermo</i></b>  and I'm a <b><i>Full-stack</i></b> web developer with a strong foundation in both <b>front-end</b> and <b>back-end</b> technologies.

-As a graduate of the <b>Henry Bootcamp</b>, I have gained knowledge and practical experience in a variety of programming languages and frameworks, including React, Next , Redux, Node.js, Express, Sequalize, PostgreSQL, and TypeScript.
+As a graduate of the <b>Henry Bootcamp</b>, I have gained knowledge and practical experience in a variety of programming languages and frameworks, including React, Next.js, Redux, Node.js, Express, Sequalize, PostgreSQL, and TypeScript.

-In addition to my formal education, I have completed several web development projects as part of my coursework and have also built a number of personal projects to further develop my skills.
-These projects have included building a responsive portfolio website and implementing custom features for a mock e-commerce site.

-I have also gained experience working on agile development teams and collaborating with designers and project managers to deliver successful projects.
+My experience includes working with agile development teams, where I collaborated effectively with designers and project managers, resulting in successful project deliveries.

 **I am confident in my ability to learn and adapt quickly to new technologies and contribute to a team's success.
 I am excited to continue growing my skills and making a significant impact as a full-stack web developer.**

 </p>

 - 💼 I am currently working as a **full-stack web developer.**